PPPSDavid/ORIE-4741-Project/midterm_report.md

 2. Weather: If a severe weather event occurs during the scheduled departure time
 3. Departure delay: if the flight is delayed when departing

-More features can help us predict delay better, but we also want to predict delay earlier, preferably before passengers board the plane.
-The features we included can be separated into information that is available before plane takeoff (Long term) and information that is only known when the plane is taking off (Short Term).
+More features can help us predict delay better, but we also want to predict delay before passengers board the plane.
+Our features can be separated into information that is available before the plane actually depart (Long term) and information that is only known when the plane is taking off (Short Term).
 They will be used in our **2 separate models**.
-The featurs that are included in Short Term but not in Long Term are the **departure delay** and **weather**, and we expect them to be very informative on whether a plane will arrive later.
+The featurs that are included in Short Term but not in Long Term are the **departure delay** , and we expect it to be very informative on whether a plane will arrive later.

 To restrain the scope of the project, We will perform **classification tasks** on whether a flight will be delayed.
 We classify delayed flights as those that **departed successfully and arrived later than announced**.
 How we treat canceled and diverted flights are detailed below.

 We further decided to narrow our project to an analysis of all flights taking off from the **top 10 largest airports** in the US.
 This results in a reduced 2GB dataset with 9M entries.

 #### Canceled Flights and Diverted Flights
-Cancellations and diverted flights are abnormalities we had to decide how to handle them.
  As canceled flights are canceled before they take off, we decided to exclude canceled flights altogether.
-For diverted flights, we will only keep flights that eventually reach their destination (as marked by a non-NULL DivArrDelay time) and treat this delay time as a replacement for the normal delay time.
+For diverted flights, we will only keep flights that eventually reach their destination and classify whether they like normal flights.

 #### Weather
 Our weather data records the start and end times of severe precipitation events recorded by different airports.
-The reason why we only include severe weather events at scheduled take-off is that it is hard to know the “predicted” landing weather.
-To avoid future bias and to keep our project manageable, **we decided to only take the weather condition at a given airport at the flight’s expected departure time into consideration**.
+To avoid future bias and to keep our project manageable, we decided to only take the **weather condition at origination at the flight’s expected departure time** into consideration since it is hard to know the “predicted” destination weather.

 ### Exploratory Data Analysis